||34 sq. miles (city); 108 sq. miles (including rural)

 At the October 14, 2013 City Council meeting, staff was directed by the Council to pursue the option of constructing a new Central Fire Station.
-The City of Janesville, with assistance from design consultant Five Bugles, is now in the process of developing plans for replacing the current station located at 303 Milton Avenue.
+The City of Janesville, with assistance from design consultant Five Bugles, is now in the process of creating a new Central Fire Station to replace the current station located at 303 Milton Avenue.
 This webpage will be updated regularly to keep the community informed of the project’s status and new project developments.

 Why does the Central Fire Station need to be replaced?